Hypervolt Home 3 Pro review

 This means that the unit is completely dust proof and protected from heavy water streams such as the occasional accidental blast from the jet washer that might occur when washing your car.

-There's better UV protection too, which means those with the white version of the home 3 pro won't have a charger that starts to turn yellow as it ages like the Super Nintendo they might have in their loft.
+There's better UV protection too, which means those with the white version of the home 3 pro won't have a charger that starts to turn yellow as it ages, unlike the Super Nintendo they might have in their loft.

 At least if the outer casing does turn yellow, Hypervolt has now given customers the ability to remove it and swap it with a new one.

-Moving onto the software side and I have to say that the Hypervolt app is one of the nicest-looking charging apps I've used.
+Moving onto the software side, I have to say that the Hypervolt app is one of the nicest-looking charging apps I've used.

 On the home screen, you get a handy infographic that tells you how much energy your home (also known as household load) and charger is using and where its coming from, which is handy for those who are monitoring their energy usage or want to know how much power their solar array is generating if they have one.

-One feature I found particularly handy having on the home screen was the option to switch between different charging modes, which is conveniently located below the infographic mentioned above.
+One feature I found particularly handy is that the home screen features an option to switch between different charging modes, which is useful for times when you want to switch between grid and solar energy quickly.

 When I first started using the charger, I would have the Hypervolt Home 3 pro set to scheduled charging so that I could take advantage of the Octopus Go energy tariff I was signed to at the time.